Philippines: Families of war on drugs victims welcome ICC probe | DW | 21.06.2021

 Since Rodrigo Duterte was elected to the presidency in 2016, more than 27,000 suspected drug peddlers have been killed

-Katherine Bautista burst into tears when she received the news about the International Criminal Court (ICC) decision to seek a full investigation into Philippine President Rodrigo Duterte's war on drugs that killed thousands of mostly suspected drug dealers from poor urban communities.
+Katherine Bautista burst into tears when she received the news about the decision by the International Criminal Court (ICC) to seek a full investigation into Philippine President Rodrigo Duterte's war on drugs, which has killed thousands of people from poor urban communities, whom authorities have said were mostly suspected drug dealers .

 Her stepson, John Jezreel David, was killed during a drug operation conducted by the police in 2017.